tari-labs/tari-university/src/network-analysis/probabilistic-attack/probability_of_a_byzantine_takeover_of_the_DAN.md

 <p align="center"><img src="assets/committee_size_10.png" width="700" /></p>
 <br />

+The above graph was calculated from [variations of N with n fixed](https://github.com/tari-labs/modelling/blob/master/scenarios/variation_of_N_n_fixed.py) with [hypergeometric distribution](https://github.com/tari-labs/modelling/blob/master/utils/hyper_dist_prob.py).
 For the graph showing varying probabilities with respect to the total number of network nodes, where the committee size is $10$, the probability dramatically increases when the total nodes is three times more than the committee size and onwards.
 The probability plateaus at $0.35$.

 #### Variation of Total Number of Nodes with Committee Size 100